 The northern crawfish frog is a large frog with a light ground color and numerous, closely set dark spots.
 The head is disproportionately large.
 A prominent fold extends along each side of the back from the eye to the thigh.
-Ground color varies from light tan to light gray; the dark spots may be dark brown, gray or nearly black and are sometimes edged in white.
+Ground color varies from light tan to light gray; the dark spots may be dark brown, gray, or nearly black and are often edged in white.
 A fine network or spotting of dark pigment is usually present between the dark spots.
 The belly is white.
-The call is a deep, loud, snoring “gwwaaa.”
-A group of calling males sounds like pigs at feeding time.

-Restricted to native prairie or former prairie areas in our state.
-Populations occur in or near low-lying hayfields, native grass pastures, prairies, and occasionally in river floodplains.
-They usually use crawfish burrows for retreats.
-Although nearly all the native prairies of the state have undergone intensive cultivation, this species has persisted.
-The Missouri Department of Conservation is providing appropriate pools in prairie habitats for crawfish frog breeding sites.
+This species is restricted to native prairie or former prairie areas in our state.
+Populations occur in or near low-lying hay fields, native grass pastures, prairies, and occasionally in river floodplains.

 Northern crawfish frogs forage mainly at the entrance of their burrows while awaiting approaching prey.
-Their food consists of a variety of invertebrates, including insects, spiders, and small crayfish.
+Their food consists of a variety of invertebrates, including insects, spiders, and small crawfish.

-In our state, they are usually active from March to October and breed from late February through April.
+In our state, they are usually active from March to October and breed from March through mid-May.
 Males gather in semipermanent pools and fishless ponds to call.
 Heavy rains and moderate temperatures seem to stimulate the males to migrate to breeding wetlands.
 The female may lay 2,000–7,000 eggs, grouped in large clumps 5–6 inches across.
-These are deposited on submerged plant stems or branches in shallow water, and they hatch in 7–10 days.
-Tadpoles transform to froglets from mid-May to early July.
+These are deposited on submerged plant stems or branches in shallow water, and they hatch in 3–10 days.
+Tadpoles grow rapidly and usually transform to froglets, and leave the wetlands, from mid-May to early July.
 Lifespan may be up to 10 years.

-This species grows more valuable as our prairies disappear.
-The prairie environment is a great part of the American story, and the chorus of these frogs, along with the rest of the natural prairie, can evoke a profound sense of what our American forebears experienced as they moved west.
+This species grows more valuable, and vulnerable, as our native prairies disappear.
+The prairie environment is a great part of the American story.
+A chorus of these frogs, along with the rest of the natural prairie, can evoke a profound sense of the indigenous northern and western Missouri landscape before settlement.

 This species is an important component of the rich and diverse prairie ecosystems of our state.
 It helps check insect populations, and it depends a great deal on prairie-dwelling crayfish, such as the grassland crayfish) for food as well as for shelter.
 Other species, including mammals and birds, feed on crawfish frogs.